Kit Carson House

 The Kit Carson House is a historic house museum at 113 Kit Carson Road in central Taos, New Mexico.
 Built in 1825, it was from 1843 until his death the home of frontiersman Kit Carson (1809-1868).
-A good example of Spanish Colonial architecture, it is now owned by the local Masonic fraternity, and serves as a museum dedicated to Carson's life.
+An example of Spanish Colonial architecture, it is now owned by the local Masonic fraternity, and serves as a museum dedicated to Carson's life.
 It was designated a National Historic Landmark in 1963.

 Description and history

 The Kit Carson House stands a short way east of Taos's central plaza, on the north side of Kit Carson Road.
 It is a modest single-story adobe structure, built in 1825, that is an east-facing U shape with a central courtyard.
 The oldest portion of the house consists of the front three rooms, and the next room to the north.

 Kit Carson grew up in the frontier west, and became renowned as a fur trapper and guide on numerous United States Army expeditions against Native Americans and also during the American Civil War.
 In 1843 he married Josefa Jaramillo, who was from a leading Taos family, and purchased this house.
 It remained the couple's principal home until 1868.
 They were away from it 1851-54 and 1866–67, when Carson was stationed elsewhere.
 In early 1868 the family moved to the Colorado Territory, where both died.

 The Kit Carson house was passed through a string of owners between Kit Carson’s death in 1868 and the acquisition of the property by Bent Lodge #42 (a masonic lodge founded by Kit Carson) in 1910.
 The house had degraded and remained in a state of disrepair until 1952 when the Kit Carson Memorial Foundation Inc was established to restore and rehabilitate the property.
 The foundation now operates the property as a house-museum where visitors can take tours, purchase souvenirs, and learn about Carson’s exploits in life.